SmokinCaterpillar/pypet/doc/source/tutorial.rst

 usually effects the results you obtain in the end.
 The set of parameters should be complete and sufficient to characterize a simulation.
 Running a numerical simulation twice with the very same parameter settings should give also the very same results.
+So make sure to also add seed values of random number generators to your parameter set.

 Derived parameters are specifications of your simulations that, as the name says, depend on your original parameters but are still used to carry out your simulation.